pdesrochers01/MachineLearningPlan/README.md

-This checklist can guide the Data scientist through Machine Learning projects.
+This checklist can guide Data scientist through Machine Learning projects.

 # Frame the Problem and Look at the Big Picture
 - Define the business objectives.